 In this project I will explain how I made my awesome sounding mini headphone amp that can be powered by a battery or a 9V adapter.
 You could power it by USB aswell, since I use a specialized power supply circuit that boosts any voltage (as long as it is large enough) to +12V and -12V.
-This is so that the amplifier can output a truly analog signal at full power, which makes is sound great!
-You could also use 9V and 0V instead of 12V an -12V, but I have not tested it but it should work.
+I did this just becouse It looked fun at the time.
+You could also use 2 9V batteries to create a 9V-0V-9V supply.

 This project consists of 3 main parts.

 2. The amplifier circuit

 Add a bass & treble control becouse there is a bit too much bass in my opinion.

 I know the power supply is overkill, but I think it's a nice addition.
 It makes you able to power it from nearly any voltage, and keeps the supply voltage for the amplifier at a steady level, as the battery voltage drops.

 Feel free to correct me on any mistakes, or suggest improvements.
 We're all here to learn.

 Step 1: What Do You Need?